mnagdycnn/longer-permalinks/readme.txt

 == Description ==

-This plugin allows you to use much more characters in your titles and slug, in a way that is future compatible as much as possible with future updates of WordPress core.
+This plugin allows you to use much more characters in your titles and slug,in a way that is future compatible as much as possible with future updates of WordPress core.
 There is a 200 characters limitation on WordPress core nowadays.
 This limit is raised to 3000.
 Plugin is always extending only your current WordPress core code, even after core updates.
-Your long permalinks will now work with this plugin.
+Your long permalinks will now work.
+This plugin is really useful especially in non-latin slugs because of the required url escaping that increases the length of your permalinks a lot.

 = Features =